 - 2 sprigs fresh rosemary & 2-3 sprigs of fresh thyme - see notes

-- 1/2 teaspoon sea salt - or to taste, see notes
+- 1/2 tsp sea salt - or to taste, see notes

 INSTRUCTIONS

-- Remove the seared roast from the skillet and place it into the slow cooker bowl.
-Add the additional tablespoon of oil if needed and briefly sauté the onions and garlic, 3-4 minutes, before add the wine or 1 cup of broth and the Dijon mustard to deglaze the pan.
+- Remove the seared roast from the skillet and place it in the slow cooker bowl.
+Add the additional tablespoon of oil if needed and briefly sauté the onions and garlic, 3-4 minutes, before adding the wine or 1 cup of broth and the Dijon mustard to deglaze the pan.

 - Add the potatoes and carrots on top of the celery, then place the herb sprigs over the potatoes.
 Sprinkle the sea salt and pepper over the top.